CULLODEN 2018: CHIEF'S ADDRESS AND BARD'S POEM

 Cha rachadh fir Shasann

-Slàn dhachaidh gu 'n àite.
+Slàn dhachaigh gu 'n àite.

 The day of Culloden was calamitous for the Gaels, and you were in England having been captured by your enemy.
 But had you got at them before the battle was lost, the men of England would not have gone home safe and well.